Celosia Flower: A Fascinating Bloom

 Interesting Facts

-Celosia’s name originates from the Greek word keleos, meaning burning, referencing its flame-like flower shape.
+Celosia’s name comes from the Greek word keleos, meaning burning — a direct reference to its flame-like flower shapes.
 In the language of flowers, celosia symbolizes humor, boldness, and warmth.
-Different cultures associate various meanings with celosia, often seen as a symbol of courage and strength.
+Different cultures associate it with courage and strength.
+For a plant that grows so easily, it carries a surprisingly rich symbolic history.